Faculty Honors & Awards

 Nicolas Gaskill (English) has been awarded a Mellon Fellowship at the Humanities Forum of the University of Pennsylvania, to work on his project "The Color-Sense, 1875-1930," 2014-15

 Ronald Gilman (Physics and Astronomy) was inducted as a Fellow of the American Association for the Advancement of Science in February, 2014.

 Daniel Goldstein (Anthropology) received a two-year grant from the National Science Foundation for his project "Migration, Workplace Disputes, and the Legal System in the United States" and his book, Outlawed: Between Security and Rights in a Bolivian City (Duke 2012) was awarded the 2013 Leeds Prize for Outstanding Book in Urban, National and Transnational Anthropology from the Society for Urban, National and Transnational Anthropology.

 Gene Hall (Chemistry and Chemical Biology) received the 2014 American Microchemical Society Benedetti-Pichler Award from the Eastern Analytical Symposium Program.

-Paul Hanebrink (History) will be at Imre Kertesz Kolleg Jena, Germany, "A Specter is Haunting Europe: The Idea of Judeo-Bolshevism in Twentieth Century Europe," 2014-2015.
+Paul Hanebrink (History) will be at Imre Kertesz Kolleg, Jena, Germany, to work on his project "A Specter is Haunting Europe: The Idea of Judeo-Bolshevism in Twentieth Century Europe," 2014-2015.